 Punch list work continued at the Centralized Equipment Maintenance and Operations Facility (CEMOF).
-The exterior window was partially installed for the Component Test Room, and the fire alarm and aerial cable conduit was installed at the Part Storage Building.
+Installation for the exterior window was completed for the Component Test Room, and the fire alarm installation continued at the Part Storage Building.

-Trainset 1 is still undergoing dynamic type testing in Pueblo, CO, including 8-car Positive Train Control, noise and vibration, and adhesion testing.
-The luggage rack First Article Inspections (FAIs) took place this month.
-Routine static and dynamic testing continued on Trainsets 3 - 6.
+Trainset 1 is still undergoing dynamic type testing in Pueblo, CO, including 8-car train control, train network, event recorder and monitoring/diagnostic system testing.
+Routine static and dynamic testing continued on Trainsets 3 - 7.